terminalcloud/apps/docs/nginx-lb.md

 - A client side registration script: Anytime you create a new application Terminal node with the wizard script, this script will run.
 Using some parameters passed to the Terminal.com API during the Terminals creation, this script will register the node against the load-balancer and it will be automatically.

-- NFS file server - By default, a NFS server is installed on the load balancer snapshot - The NFS clients will be authorized via the Node.js registration server.
-When a new Terminal is registered against the load balancer, the local /share folder will be mounted on the client on /mnt/share.

 ---

 ## Main Features